carlpulley/volatility/README.txt

 CURRENT LIMITATIONS
 ===================

-As the plugin is currently being worked upon, file reconstruction (i.e. "this") has been removed.
+As the exportfile plugin is currently being worked upon, file reconstruction (i.e. "this") has been removed.
 This code is currently being reworked and will be added back in again very soon.

 There is an unpatched bug in the Volatility 2.0 filescan plugin.
 This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding